Our mission is to advance the sustainable growth of localities through digitalisation!

 A new economic model for towns

-Our digital led strategy breaks down into three complementary and mutually reinforcing strands.
+Our digital led strategy breaks down into four complementary and mutually reinforcing strands.
 Because retail is a follower of economic growth rather than a catalyst, we see the order in which a town might shape itself for the future as starting with the fabric of the town itself, then setting about attracting innovation driven enterprises.
 The strands are:

 Innovation Driven Enterprises – shaping the town to provide an attractive environment for the talent these businesses need.